-Attributing for 54.4% of the total expenditures, education remains the largest governmental activity of the Town.
-Just under \$15.9 million in taxes and other revenues were needed to cover the FY2014 operating expenses for education.
+Attributing for 51.7% of the total expenditures, education remains the largest governmental activity of the Town.
+Just under \$16.7 million in taxes and other revenues were needed to cover the FY2015 operating expenses for education.

 Employee benefits and public safety continue to represent the second and third largest governmental activities of the Town.
-Approximately \$5.9 million and \$4.1 million of taxes and other revenues were needed to cover the FY2014 operating expenses for those two activities respectively.
+Approximately \$7.0 million and \$4.1 million of taxes and other revenues were needed to cover the FY2015 operating expenses for those two activities respectively.

 The Town's management has been and continues to be committed to strong budgetary controls.
-In total, departmental expenses decreased 2.6% in comparison to FY2013.
-Significant expenditure reductions were achieved in both employee benefits and interest expense during FY2014.
+In total, departmental expenses increased 4.2% in comparison to FY2014, of which 38% and 30% was education and employee benefits expenditures respectively.